JulesVerne22/DeckyGameSync/README.md

 ### Change destination folder name

-If you wish to change the folder on how it appears on the remote, edit `~/homebrew/settings/decky-cloud-save/plugin.properties` file and replace `decky-cloud-save` with whichever name you wish.
+If you wish to change the folder on how it appears on the remote, edit `~/homebrew/settings/cloud-save-fork/plugin.properties` file and replace `cloud-save-fork` with whichever name you wish.
 Be wary of path limitations unique to each provider.

 ### Additional rclone arguments